 Kansas City, Missouri

-What began in 1857 as a site for market commerce, horse trading, political rallies, revival, medicine shows and circuses, the City Market has only grown finer with age.
+What began in 1857 as a site for market commerce, horse trading, political rallies, revival, medicine shows and circuses, the Kansas City River Market has only grown finer with age.
 Host to more than 140 vendors, City Market knows a thing or two about providing quality farm products.
 The market is open daily and invites guests to enjoy not only local products but concerts and festivals as well.
 On the agenda are events like Movies at City Market Park, and the Farm to Table Kitchen classes, which incorporates an educational component for both vendors and consumers topics such as food safety, preparation and general nutrition, as well as cooking demonstrations and sampling during the farmers’ market throughout the year.

 New Englanders don’t let bad weather put a crimp in their farmers’ market festivities.
 Burlington Farmers’ Market serves up a batch of the best locally-produced food every summer and winter season.
 Located in City Hall Park during the summer season and moved to Memorial Auditorium for the winter, both treat shoppers to a bounty of fresh, locally grown produce, handmade crafts, sweet and savory treats, and meats and cheeses from Vermont’s lush pastures.
 Operating for almost 30 years, this mid-sized market of roughly 58 vendors offers the products of a bigger market while keeping the more intimate feel of a smaller one.